Krasnovvvvv/Krasnovvvvv/README.md

 **Description:**

 A modern P2P clipboard and file-sharing tool for Windows.
 The project allows you to securely and instantly share text, images, and files between devices over a local network, with native Windows shell integration and smooth tray UX.
-Everything is written in pure Go using Fyne for the GUI and advanced Windows API features for shell and IPC.
+Everything is written in pure Go using Fyne for the GUI and advanced Windows API features for shell and IPC

 **Key Features:**
 - Instant clipboard and file sync between Windows devices